jiddin/personal/content/_index.md

 ---

 **Intellectual Loonshot**</br>
-Learning subjects as `[inter|multi]` disciplinary as possible.
+Learning subjects as diverse as possible.
 The catalogue includes machine learning, robotics, nanotech, aerospace engineering, bioinformatics, genomics, math {linear algebra, stats and probability}, economics  and finance.
 The motivation is to go beyond the world of computers.

 > Need to reach me? **jidin [at] pm [dot] me**